 Series A in 2004

-Efficas, Inc., a health-science and technology company, engages in the research, development, and commercialization of products for the nutritional management of the immune system for humans and pets.
-The company provides EFFICAS CARE, a berry flavored non-prescription medical food for the dietary management of asthma and associated allergies.
-Efficas, Inc. was founded in 2003 and is headquartered in Boulder, Colorado.
+Efficas, Inc., based in Boulder, Colorado, is a health science and technology company that specializes in the research, development, and commercialization of products aimed at nutritional management of the immune system for both humans and pets.
+Founded in 2003, the company offers EFFICAS CARE, a berry-flavored non-prescription medical food designed to assist in the dietary management of asthma and related allergies.
+Efficas focuses on creating effective solutions that work with the body's natural systems, providing safe and significant health benefits to patients suffering from asthma and allergic conditions.

 Series A in 2004